Summer Mountain Skills

 The maximum group size is 6, ensuring plenty of time for everyone to benefit from 1:1 support and guidance.
 You do not need any previous experience of using maps or compass to participate.
 You will get the most out of the course if you have a good level of hill fitness and some previous experience of mountain walking.

-The three day course costs £235 per person which includes transport from Fort William if required.
+The three day course costs £235 (£85 deposit payable on booking) per person which includes transport from Fort William if required.
 It does not include accommodation or food.

 -